This post has been updated. It was originally published on September 24, 2019.

-We all know the is-a-tomato-a-fruit debate (correct answer: yes, but you still shouldn’t put it in a fruit salad).
+We all know the “is a tomato a fruit?” debate (correct answer: yes, but you still shouldn’t put it in a fruit salad).
 Now we’d like to bring you a whole new botanical question you never knew you had: Is corn a fruit or a vegetable—or is it a grain?

 The answer is more technical than you might think, and to fully understand it you’ll need a little primer on corn biology.
 So away we go!

 That only has to happen 400-600 more times to make a whole ear of corn.
+It also explains why sometimes you get cobs with bare patches—sometimes not every ovule gets fertilized.

 Still with me?
 Good.
 Here’s why all of this matters.